Neeshi14/Thyorid-Prediction/README.md

 ## Installation
 1.  **Download the dataset:**

-    Download the `thyroid_cancer_risk_data.csv` dataset from Kaggle and place it in the same directory as the script.
+    Download the dataset from Kaggle.These is the link of the dataset [here](https://www.kaggle.com/datasets/mzohaibzeeshan/thyroid-cancer-risk-dataset).

 ## Usage

 1.  **Run the model:**

-    Execute the Python script to train and evaluate the models.
-The script will perform the following steps:

     * Load and preprocess the dataset.
     * Convert categorical features to numerical.
     * Split the dataset into training and testing sets.